Network Protocols: From Specification to Practice

 Core challenges you’ll face:

-- DNS message format (header, questions, answers, compression) → maps to binary protocol parsing
+- DNS message format -> binary parsing

-- Recursive resolution (following referrals) → maps to distributed protocol design
+- Recursive resolution -> distributed design

 Key Concepts:

-- DNS Message Format: RFC 1035, Sections 4.1-4.2
+- DNS Message Format: RFC 1035 sections 4.1-4.2

-- DNSSEC Basics: RFC 4033 for security extensions
+- DNSSEC Basics: RFC 4033/4034/4035

 Difficulty: Advanced Time estimate: 1-2 weeks Prerequisites: UDP socket programming, binary data handling